-For the Years Ended December 31, 2014 2013 2012 Aircraft online 2,098 2,032 1,811 Average monthly service revenue per aircraft online (ARPA) \$ 10,064 \$ 8,375 \$ 6,981 Gross passenger opportunity (GPO) (in thousands) 313,979 294,709 250,354 Total average revenue per passenger opportunity (ARPP) \$ 0.79 \$ 0.67 \$ 0.53 Total average revenue per session (ARPS) \$ 11.08 \$ 10.40 \$ 9.74 Connectivity take rate 6.7% 6.2% 5.3%
+For the For the Years Ended December 31, 2015 2014 2013 Aircraft online (at period end) 2,387 2,098 2,032 Average monthly service revenue per aircraft online (ARPA) \$ 11,387 \$ 10,064 \$ 8,375 Gross passenger opportunity (GPO) (in thousands) 351,730 313,979 294,709 Total average revenue per session (ARPS) \$ 12.74 \$ 11.08 \$ 10.40 Connectivity take rate 6.2% 6.7% 6.2%

 - Aircraft online.
-We define aircraft online as the total number of commercial aircraft on which our ATG network equipment is installed and Gogo service has been made commercially available as of the last day of each period presented. - Average monthly service revenue per aircraft online ("ARPA").
-We define ARPA as the aggregate service revenue for the period divided by the number of months in the period, divided by the number of aircraft online during the period (expressed as an average of the month end figures for each month in such period). - Gross passenger opportunity ("GPO").
-We define GPO as the estimated aggregate number of passengers who board commercial aircraft on which Gogo service has been available during the period presented.
-We calculate passenger estimates by taking the maximum capacity of flights with Gogo service, which is calculated by multiplying the number of flights flown by Gogo-equipped aircraft, as published by Air Radio Inc. (ARINC), by the number of seats on those aircraft, and adjusting the product by a passenger load factor for each airline, which represents the percentage of seats on aircraft that are occupied by passengers.
-Load factors are provided to us by our airline partners and are based on historical data. - Total average revenue per passenger opportunity ("ARPP").
-We define ARPP as revenue from Gogo Connectivity, Gogo Vision, and other service revenue for the period, divided by GPO for the period. - Total average revenue per session ("ARPS").
-We define ARPS as revenue from Gogo Connectivity, excluding non-session related revenue, divided by the total number of sessions during the period.
-A session, or a "use" of Gogo Connectivity, is defined as the use by a unique passenger of Gogo Connectivity on a flight segment.
-Multiple logins or purchases under the same user name during one flight segment count as only one session.
+We define aircraft online as the total number of commercial aircraft on which our equipment is installed and service has been made commercially available as of the last day of each period presented. - Average monthly service revenue per aircraft online ("ARPA").
+We define ARPA as the aggregate service revenue plus monthly service fees included as a reduction to cost of service revenue for the period divided by the number of months in the period, divided by the number of aircraft online during the period (expressed as an average of the month end figures for each month in such period). - Gross passenger opportunity ("GPO").
+We define GPO as the aggregate number of passengers who board commercial aircraft on which Gogo service has been available during the period presented.
+When available directly from our airline partners, we aggregate actual passenger counts across flights on Gogo-equipped aircraft.
+When not available directly from our airline partners, we estimate GPO.
+Estimated GPO is calculated by first estimating the number of flights occurring on each Gogo-equipped aircraft, then multiplying by the number of seats on that aircraft, and finally multiplying by a seat factor that is determined from historical information provided to us in arrears by our airline partners.
+The estimated number of flights are derived from real-time flight information provided to our front-end systems by Air Radio Inc. (ARINC), direct airline feeds and supplementary third-party data sources.
+These aircraft-level estimates are then aggregated with actual airline-provided passenger counts to obtain total GPO.

-• Connectivity take rate.
+- Total average revenue per session ("ARPS").
+We define ARPS as revenue from Passenger Connectivity, excluding non-session related revenue, divided by the total number of sessions during the period.
+A session, or a "use" of Passenger Connectivity, is defined as the use by a unique passenger of Passenger Connectivity on a flight segment.
+Multiple logins or purchases under the same user name during one flight segment count as only one session. - Connectivity take rate.
 We define connectivity take rate as the number of sessions during the period expressed as a percentage of GPO.
-Included in our connectivity take-rate calculation are sessions for which we did not receive revenue, including those provided pursuant to free promotional campaigns and, to a lesser extent, as a result of complimentary passes distributed by our customer service representatives or unforeseen technical issues.
-For the periods listed above, the number of sessions for which we did not receive revenue was less than 3% of the total number of sessions.
+Included in our connectivity take-rate calculation are sessions for which we did not receive revenue, including those provided pursuant to free promotional campaigns and, to a lesser extent, as a result of complimentary passes distributed by our customer service representatives for unforeseen technical issues.
+For the periods listed above, the number of sessions for which we did not receive revenue was not material.

 Business Aviation

-For the For the Years Ended December 31,
+For the Years Ended December 31,

-2014 2013 2012
+2015 2014 2013

-Aircraft online
+Aircraft online (at period end)

-Satellite 5,377 5,175 5,030
+Satellite 5,454 5,377 5,175

-ATG 2,797 2,047 1,455
+ATG 3,477 2,797 2,047

 Average monthly service revenue per aircraft online

-Satellite \$ 167 \$ 155 \$ 133
+Satellite \$ 182 \$ 167 \$ 155

-ATG 2,064 1,941 1,857
+ATG 2,302 2,064 1,941

 Units Shipped

-Satellite 561 659 711
+Satellite 560 561 659

-ATG 943 880 687
+ATG 923 943 880

 Average equipment revenue per unit shipped (in thousands)

-Satellite \$ 47 \$ 40 \$ 41
+Satellite \$ 41 \$ 47 \$ 40

-ATG 59 55 51
+ATG 55 59 55